richafnu/Viva/Viva/glint/setup/schedule-setup.md

 > [!NOTE]
 > - The Schedule section is only available for Recurring and Ad Hoc surveys.
-> - Ad Hoc surveys don't include options to set a survey recurrence or a schedule preview.
+> - Ad Hoc surveys don't include options to set a survey recurrence, see a schedule preview, or set a Team Conversation Window.

 :::image type="content" source="../../media/glint/survey-schedule.png" alt-text="Screenshot of the Viva Glint survey Schedule page that lets admins choose things like survey launch date.":::

 ## Set up a survey Schedule

-After completing Program Setup and Distribution sections, set up a survey's Schedule:
+After completing Program Setup and Distribution sections, set up a survey's Schedule using information in the following steps and table as a guide.

 1. Select your Recurring or Ad Hoc survey and select **Schedule**.